RajuGangitla/neural-frontend/README.md

-# CrustData Chat Bot
+# RAG Agents

-A customer chatbot for interacting with CrustData APIs.
+RAG Agents: Interact with Your PDFs Like Never Before

 ## Environment Variables